Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Geometric toolbox

 \begin{proof} This is due to the cocompactness of the action on the convex core.
 Let $x\in C(\Lambda)$ and $\xi \in \Lambda$.
 Let $K$ be a compact fundamental domain for the action of $\G$ on $C(\Lambda)$.
-The geodesic ray $[x,\xi)$ is cover by infinitely many translates of $K$ \cite[Lemma 7.5]{merigot2012anosov}, says $g_i K. $ Then the sequence $g_i x$ converges radially to $\xi. $ \end{proof}
+The geodesic ray $[x,\xi)$ is covered by a sequence $(g_i K)$ of translates of $K$ \cite[Lemma 7.5]{merigot2012anosov}.
+Then the sequence $g_i x$ converges radially to $\xi. $ \end{proof}

 \begin{lemma} We choose an enumeration $\Gamma=\{\gamma_p : p\in \N\}$ of $\Gamma$.